 A more recent occurrence in Cenote Chac Mool is a thin wispy layer of hydrogen sulfide.
 While this is cause for concern that some cenotes in the area possibly becoming contaminated.
 However, the resulting cloud layer does produce a fascinating effect – especially near the air dome.

 Cameras are not allowed in Cenote Chac Mool

-The cenote owner decided to many people are irresponsible while diving with a camera and causing damage to the cenote so he banned them.
+The cenote owner decided that many people are irresponsible while diving with a camera and causing damage to the cenote, so he banned them.
 In my opinion, this is both good and bad.